In this section

 You can also combine your visit to Selly Manor Museum with a self-guided walking tour of Bournville village, which you can find out more about in Exploring Bournville village.

-Pre-booking is essential for guided tours, please visit the Events section of our site for further information.
+At Weekends in the summer we often run guided tours for the public, please visit the Events section of our site for further information.

 We also hold regular special and popular events and activities at Selly Manor Museum which you can also see in our Events.